oschwengers/bakta/README.md

                         Replicon information table (tsv/csv) --regions REGIONS     Path to pre-annotated regions in GFF3 or Genbank format (regions only, no functional annotations).
-  --proteins PROTEINS   Fasta file of trusted protein sequences for CDS annotation --meta                Run in metagenome mode.
+  --proteins PROTEINS   Fasta file of trusted protein sequences for CDS annotation --hmms HMMS           HMM file of trusted hidden markov models in HMMER format for CDS annotation --meta                Run in metagenome mode.
 This only affects CDS prediction.

 Workflow: